 Notwithstanding our rich experience in working with the architecture of historical value, the project at Castle Road of Hong Kong, a very special zone, still posed a challenge to our installation team's abilities, as well as our on-site management expertise.

-Most of the exhibit cases in the museum were installed with electronic constant humidity systems.
+Most of the exhibit display cases in the museum were installed with electronic constant humidity systems.
 These were good tests of the performance of our exhibit cases with constant humidity systems in a relatively humid environment.